Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Mix feelings.
 Job is doing good, couple not that much, neither family.
 Feeling fine.
 I'm going to bed early.

+### Day 9: August 14, 2020 (CS50x - Problem set 0 - Scratch :heavy_check_mark: )

+**Today's Progress**: Finished the little little game.
+It looks good and it has room for improvement, but I think that due to my time limitations I will just let it there as it is for now.
+I may take the time to improve it later on.

+**Thoughts:** Kind of heavy day.
+A good day overall, though.
+Feeling fine.

 ### Day : August , 2020 ()